aatuh/recsys/web/public/readme-root.md

   can be scoped to specific surfaces (like "homepage" or "product page") and user segments, with optional time limits.
 The system includes a dry-run mode to test which rules would apply to a set of items before making changes.

+## Configuration profiles and feature flags

+- The API recognises three configuration profiles: `development`, `test`, and `production`.
+Set the `ENV` environment variable (defaults to `development`) to pick the profile.
+Each profile applies sensible defaults for debug mode, feature toggles (rules, decision trace, LLM explain), and observability.
+- Generate ready-to-use `.env` files with `make env PROFILE=dev|test|prod`.
+The command copies the matching template from `api/env/` into `api/.env` (and `api/.env.test` for the `test` profile).
+- The config loader exposes consolidated feature flags via `config.Config.Features`, keeping the effective state of optional subsystems in one place.
+- `make test` automatically runs the suite with the `test` profile so the API starts in a deterministic, offline-friendly mode.
+- `make catalog-backfill` and `make catalog-refresh SINCE=24h` help populate and keep catalog metadata/embeddings fresh (run after adjusting the `.env`).

 ## Recommendation Algorithms Used